You know you’ve made it when your business starts bringing in unsolicited referral traffic.

 - What is a Referral in Google Analytics 4?

-- How Do I Find Referral Traffic For My Website?
+- How Do I Actually Analyze Referral Traffic in GA4?

 Just like word-of-mouth marketing can expand your business, referral traffic can boost your digital marketing experience.
-I have seen first-hand how businesses that embrace and understand how to build their direct vs. referral traffic can expand.
+As Vice President of Data, Analytics, and insights, I have seen first-hand how businesses that embrace and understand how to build their direct vs. referral traffic can expand.

 Referral traffic refers to any web traffic that finds your site organically, such as links from other websites, mentions on social media, and more.